odino/odino.github.com/source/about/index.markdown

 * I grew up knowing my parents never had a single interaction with the web: now, my mom uses Facebook like a 15yo and my dad entertains a Tumblr blog
 * I quit with cigarettes in late 2012
 * I'm totally informal
+* In my first 15 months at Namshi I covered 3 positions: Lead Develop, Head of Development and VP - Technology